 Distribution: A common Mediterranean odontocete, particularly frequent in waters over steep continental slopes throughout the basin.
 Vagrant in the northern Adriatic.
-Reports from the eastern Mediterranean are rare, but probably reflect lack of observations rather than of presence.
+Reports from the eastern Mediterranean are rare, but probably reflect the lack of observations rather than of presence.
 Indications exist that individuals may be year-round residents of some areas.
 This species is also found in the Turkish coasts, such as Fethiye and Kalkan.
-Status in the Mediterranean: There is no population estimate for this species in the Turkish coasts.
-There have been some instances of accidental capture in fishing gear in Fethiye area (Öztürk &Öztürk 1998).
+Status in the Mediterranean: There is no population estimate for this species on the Turkish coasts.
+There have been some instances of accidental capture in fishing gear in Fethiye area (Öztürk & Öztürk 1998).

 Physeter catodon (Linnaeus, 1758)

 Common names: Sperm whale (En), Kasalot (Tr), Cachalot (Fr) Distribution: Sperm whales are found throughout the Mediterranean in deep waters, particularly where the continental shelf slope is steepest.
 Based on observations of newborn specimens, sperm whales supposedly breed in the Mediterranean.
 It is unknown whether sperm whales in the Mediterranean belong to a North Atlantic population or make a separate, resident population.
-P. catodon isalso distributed along the Aegean and Mediterranean coast of Turkey namely; Saros Bay, Güllük Bay, Fethiye Bay, Göcek Bay, and Finike Bay.
-P. catodon is known to occur off Kemer-Antalya, which is one of the deepest areas of the Mediterranean Seas.
-Status in the Mediterranean: Considered common in the Mediterranean in the older literature, sperm whales are currently infrequent.
-Mortality by entanglement in driftnets is important in sperm whales, and potentially unsustainable.
+P. catodon is also distributed along the Aegean and Mediterranean coasts of Turkey, namely; Saros Bay, Güllük Bay, Fethiye Bay, Göcek Bay, and Finike Bay.
+P. catodon is observed off Kemer-Antalya, which is one of the deepest areas of the Mediterranean Seas.
+Status in the Mediterranean: Considered common in the Mediterranean according to ancient literature, sperm whales are currently infrequent.
+Mortality by entanglement in driftnets is significant in sperm whales, and potentially unsustainable.
 Such bycatch of a female sperm whale was reported in June 2002 and she was successfully rescued and released within a few days.

 Stenella coeruleoalba (Meyen, 1833)